Last Updated on

 Your child will mimic you and learn from you, so it is important that you practice good grammar and speak as clearly as possible to help him pick up on words.
 Introduce new words to him on a regular basis and explain what they mean.
 Language development can help your toddler prepare for a successful future as he will be able to communicate better and express himself in a clear manner.

-In case you notice delayed speech and poor language skills after the age of three despite having performed these activities, consult your doctor to check for any underlying causes of hearing impairment or any other disability.
+Language development is an essential part of your baby’s growth.
+Some children pick it instantly while some children take some time.
+With a little bit of patience, you can deal with any development issues.
+However, if you notice delayed speech and poor language skills after the age of three despite having performed these activities, consult your doctor to check for underlying causes like hearing impairment.

 Resources and References: Parents